 It’s difficult to write a web page like this without implying that birth into spiritual life can be reduced to following a dry formula or tick box exercise, which it can’t.
 Every Christian’s walk of faith is initiated then sustained by God’s Holy Spirit, through His mercy and grace.
-But God graciously uses means, and the very fact that you’ve clicked on this link, and are on this website, is perhaps God graciously guiding your steps and working in your heart/mind to prepare you for such an encounter, if not a Christian already.
+But God graciously uses means, and the very fact that you’ve clicked on this link, and are on this website, is perhaps God graciously guiding your steps and beginning to work in your life/heart/mind to prepare you for such an encounter, if not a Christian already.

 The apostle Paul wrote about the ‘eyes of… hearts’(Ephesians 1:18) seeing spiritual truths and God shining ‘in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ’(2 Corinthians 4:6).
 My hope and prayer is that God, by His grace, might similarly shine in the hearts of some who read this or other pages on Etheldreda.net, where ‘we have this treasure in clay vessels, that the exceeding greatness of the power may be of God, and not from ourselves’(2 Corinthians 4:7).

 So although basically a Christian is someone who follows Jesus Christ, there’s a supernatural dimension to it that’s quite different from following anyone or anything else.
 A Christian is someone who’s had their spiritual eyes opened to see and believe who Jesus is, who trusts and follows Him, and who lives by God’s Holy Spirit.
 Importantly, it’s through Jesus that we find forgiveness and reconciliation with God.